 STEP 1: Complete the Graduate PLUS Loan Credit Check/Request a Direct PLUS Loan.
 Continuing students must complete this for the new aid year, regardless of whether or not they have an unexpired credit check on file from the previous year.

 1a: Log in to studentloans.gov.
-Click on the "Apply for a PLUS Loan" link.
+Click on the "Apply for a Direct PLUS Loan" link.

-1c: Select 2017-2018 as your award year, authorize the school to use your Direct PLUS Loan to pay for educational charges, and then select Teachers College as your school.
-It is imperative that you choose Teachers College and not Columbia University in the City of New York.
+1c: Select the award year and authorize the school to use your Direct PLUS Loan to pay for educational charges.
+Then, select Teachers College as your school, not Columbia University in the City of New York.

-Indicate the exact amount you wish to borrow for the year, keeping in mind that it will be disbursed in halves across the academic term(s) you are enrolled in.
-You may also choose to borrow the maximum amount by clicking the button next to the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
+Specify the exact amount you wish to borrow for the year.
+You may also choose to borrow the maximum amount by checking the statement, “I want to borrow the maximum Direct PLUS Loan amount for which I am eligible, as determined by the school.”
+The requested amount will be split evenly between the academic term(s) you are enrolled in.
+Then, specify the requested loan period:

 STEP 2: Complete the Federal Graduate PLUS Electronic Master Promissory Note (E-MPN).

 Students who have borrowed the Federal Direct Graduate PLUS Loan at TC within the last 10 years and have not had their credit denied can skip this step.
 The E-MPN requirement will automatically be renewed on your student record after accepting the loan offer in the corresponding aid year.
 First-time PLUS Loan borrowers at TC will need to complete a Federal Graduate PLUS E-MPN at studentloans.gov.
-Once completed/satisfied, this requirement will renew itself for up to ten years.
-When completing the session, be sure to enter TC's School Code (G03979), not the code for Columbia University.
+Once completed/satisfied, this requirement will automatically renew for up to ten years.
+When completing the session, be sure to enter TC's School Code (G03979).
 View the navigation bar on the main studentloans.gov page to find the link to complete your E-MPN.
 It will appear as "Complete Loan Agreement (Master Promissory Note)."

 An endorser is someone who does not have an adverse credit history and agrees to repay the loan if you do not/cannot repay.
 If you choose to obtain an endorser, the individual will complete the following steps: